shinyorg/shiny/input/docs/locations/gettingstarted.md

 ## SETUP

-Be sure to install the Shiny.Geofencing nuget package in all of your main platform projects as well as your core/NETStandard project
+Be sure to install the Shiny.Locations nuget package in all of your main platform projects as well as your core/NETStandard project

 [![NuGet](https://img.shields.io/nuget/v/Shiny.Locations.svg?maxAge=2592000)](https://www.nuget.org/packages/Shiny.Locations/)